 Goodreads | Amazon

 The book has been sitting on my shelf for way too long, but I’m glad I finally picked it up.
-I occasionally listened to the audiobook while reading it, and the audiobook is great.
-It’s narrated by Bahni Turpin, and she does a spectacular job of putting emotion into the story and giving all the characters distinct voices and tones.
+I occasionally listened to the audiobook while reading it, and the audiobook is amazing.
+It’s narrated by Bahni Turpin and she does a spectacular job of putting emotion into the story and giving all the characters distinct voices and tones.

 The Hate U Give is a book that was inspired by the Black Lives Matter movement.
 We follow Starr Carter, who witnesses her childhood friend, Khalil, get shot at the hands of the police.
 Khalil didn’t have any weapons and wasn’t threatening the police officer, and was shot in the back right in front of Starr.